 How to Utilize Federal Work-Study

-- Print a copy of the "Financial Aid Award" page - this is the official notification of student’s FWS award amount and the hiring department and/or Human Resources Office may want to see this.
+- Print a copy of the "Financial Aid Award" page - this is the official notification of student’s FWS award amount; the hiring department and/or Human Resources Office may want to view this.

 - Apply for a job.
 Jobs listings are available thru the Portal under Human Resources/Student Employment.

-- Once students applied for a job, the hiring department will contact the student to schedule an interview.
+- Once a student applies for a job, the hiring department will contact the student to schedule an interview.

 - Students are to work the hours as scheduled with their employer.

-- Student will receive a paycheck semi-monthly for the hours they worked.
+- Students will receive a paycheck semi-monthly for the hours they worked.